War Crimes in Bucha and Criminals on VKontakte

 Use passport city for additional narrowing-down and verifying correctness of findings.
 If the profile matches the birth year, this is less important, but if you only have MM/DD it’s a good way to check findings.

 Though it’s not directly searchable on VK, military service listed in the account profile is another good indication that you’ve found a good profile.
 However, given the abundance of user profiles we scraped, we could also just search over the “occupation.name” field for users claiming to be in units of interest.

-For example looking into regiments accused of war crimes; 18 users self-reported being in the infamous 64th brigade with the military number 51460, 10 users from the 76th Guards Air Assault Division (unit 07264), and 8 users reported military in the 234th Airborne Assault Regiments (unit 74268) who were previously awarded for occupation of Crimea and were exposed for their crimes in Bucha by the New York Times.
-All of these accounts are archived and documented and the methods can be replicated on other units in the Russian offensive.
+For example, looking into regiments accused of war crimes, 18 users self-reported being in the infamous 64th Brigade with the Military Number 51460; 10 users from the 76th Guards Air Assault Division (Unit 07264), and eight in the 234th Airborne Assault Regiments (Unit 74268).
+All were previously awarded for the occupation of Crimea, and were connected to alleged war crimes in Bucha by the New York Times.

-Bucha and the “Despicable 10”
+War Crimes in Bucha and the “Despicable 10”

-Using the described methods, Open Measures connected individuals involved in the invasion to their VK profiles.
-Confirmations of birth date, name, position in the military, home city, etc. provides further evidence that could be used in war crimes trials, especially when held in conjunction with images showing faces in both locations.
-We potentially connected 700 VK profiles to members of the infamous 64th Separate Motorized Rifle Brigade of the 35th Combined Arms Army responsible for war crimes in Bucha, dovetailing nicely with other related efforts to identify and archive such as this from Inform Napalm.
-Then, working with our partners we assess with reasonable confidence that we have identified 9/10 of the “Despicable 10” from the attacks on civilians in Bucha.
-We identified, through name and birthday, matches with other information where possible.
-These IDs can be found in the Despicable 10 tab of our matches spreadsheet.
+We connected 700 VK profiles to members of the infamous 64th Separate Motorized Rifle Brigade of the 35th Combined Arms Army, who seemed potentially connected to war crimes in Bucha, dovetailing with other related efforts to identify and archive such as this from Inform Napalm.
+Working with our partners, we assessed with reasonable confidence that we had identified nine out of ten of the “Despicable 10” from the attacks on civilians in Bucha.

-We have 2,057 unique public posts from all of the Despicable 10 accounts combined.
-The most publicly active of them was Сергей Пескарев with around 1,600 posts followed by Григорий Нарышкин, Алик Раднаев, and the Sergeant, Никита Акимов (Nikita Akimov).
-Nikita’s posting behavior shows little of interest except that he has a Twitch and Skype account and used to post a lot of kawaii anime pictures.
-He last accessed the VK accounts we tracked on April 28, 2022 and his corresponding Telegram account informs us that he was “last seen a long time ago.”
+Nikita’s posting behavior reveals little of interest, except that he has a Twitch and Skype account used to post many kawaii anime pictures.
+He last accessed the VK accounts we tracked on April 28, 2022.
+His corresponding Telegram account informs us he was “last seen a long time ago.”

-Interestingly, Corporal Semen’s page changes his profile picture between May and June, from one showing his face to one obscuring it.
-If this was a subtle admission of guilt, he would’ve been better to also delete the older pictures of his face as well.
-In one profile he listed his political views as “monarchist”.
-Additionally, his listed phone number in the VK login goes directly to a 2FA prompt to the same number suggesting that some account is using that number for login.
-Further research suggests that the number has not been connected to a network in a while so it is uncertain who, if anyone, is controlling it and how.
+In one profile, he listed his political views as “monarchist.”
+Additionally, his listed phone number in the VK login goes directly to a 2FA prompt to the same number, suggesting that some account is using that number for login.
+Further research suggests that the number has not been connected to a network in some time.
+As a result, it is uncertain who, if anyone, is controlling it (or how).

-While we hope to continue to support efforts to archive and identify war criminals, we rely on the broad expertise of those who read our work.
+While we hope to continue to support efforts to archive and identify potential war criminals, we rely on the broad expertise of those who read our work.
 These leads are just the beginning of what is possible from this data.

 Facial Recognition and the Unknown Driver

-Utilizing facial recognition is one of many different ways to leverage this preserved data.
-For example: Trials run with facial recognition tools against the image of the as-of-yet unidentified photo of a Russian military truck-driver featured in an investigative New York Times article which exposed a mass execution in Bucha on March 4, 2022, suggests a match to Private Оломский Богдан Юрьевич (Bogdan Olomsky) of the 64th Separate Motorized Rifle Brigade of the 35th Combined Arms Army (OAVVO).
-If these findings are accurate, the information suggests the 64th regiment, in addition to the 104th and 234th Airborne Assault Regiments as previously reported by the New York Times, were present on 144 Yablunska Street in Bucha between March 3rd and 5th.
+Trials run with facial recognition tools against the image of the as-of-yet unidentified photo of a Russian military truck driver featured in an investigative New York Times article suggests a match to Private Оломский Богдан Юрьевич (Bogdan Olomsky) of the 64th Separate Motorized Rifle Brigade of the 35th Combined Arms Army (OAVVO).

-Interesting Leads
+Additional Leads

 Radio Svoboda

-One of Accounts we found often posting was “Донбасс.Реалии” which translates to Donbass Realities and is a project of Radio Svoboda / Radio Liberty.
-Radio Svoboda is itself a branch of the US Agency for Global Media which was born out of the Broadcasting Board of Governors (BBG).
-Though claiming independence, there have been numerous scandals regarding this agency's past and ongoing relationships with the CIA and information warfare more broadly.
+Though claiming independence, there have been numerous scandals regarding this agency’s past and ongoing relationships with the CIA and information warfare more broadly.
 Regardless of its true degree of independence, its active involvement in the Donbass information landscape on VK is as obvious as it is interesting.

 Community Groups as War Fronts

-Using Open Measures’ tools
+Using Open Measures Tools

 Useful Despicable 10 filter for the content endpoint of the API: “author : id560264474 or author : id120178883 or author : vyacheslav_2192 or author : id694659052 or author : id296316943 or author : id195711313 or author : id468252032 or author : id104618347 or author : id481580855 or author : id296489212 or author : id190451889 or author : id158829161 or author : id237447990 or author : id169306798 or author : id148528657 or author : id393553172 or author : id568512814 or author : id294615173 or author : id366951774 or author : id441355754”